jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 38 Territorial authority must give copy of project information memorandum in certain circumstances
 If a project information memorandum contains information previously supplied to a territorial authority by a network utility operator or a statutory authority, the territorial authority must give a copy of the project information memorandum to that operator or that authority.

-### 39 Territorial authority must advise New Zealand Historic Places Trust in certain circumstances
+### 39 Territorial authority must advise Heritage New Zealand Pouhere Taonga in certain circumstances
 (1) This section applies if—
-  (a) an application for a project information memorandum, or for a building consent, affects a registered historic place, historic area, wāhi tapu, or wāhi tapu area; and
+  (a) an application for a project information memorandum, or for a building consent, affects a historic place, historic area, wāhi tapu, or wāhi tapu area that has been entered on the New Zealand Heritage List/Rārangi Kōrero; and
-  (b) the territorial authority has not previously advised the New Zealand Historic Places Trust about the building work to which that application relates.
+  (b) the territorial authority has not previously advised Heritage New Zealand Pouhere Taonga about the building work to which that application relates.
-(2) The territorial authority must advise the New Zealand Historic Places Trust within 5 days after receiving the application.
+(2) The territorial authority must advise Heritage New Zealand Pouhere Taonga within 5 days after receiving the application.

 **Building consents**